UNIVERSITY CHANCELLORS COUNCIL

 Dr David Klingberg AO, former Chancellor of the University of South Australia

-The role of a Chancellor
+The Role of the Chancellor

 A Chancellor is the formal head of a university, chairing the institution’s governing body, presiding at ceremonial occasions such as graduations and representing and advocating for the university’s interests in the wider community.
 For full details of a Chancellor’s role, see the University Governance in Australia page.